-Valerie reported that a letter was received Treasury urging local governments to use the funds expand work force, affordable housing and keep families safe.
-We also received an e-mail from VTrans clarifying that ARPA funds can be used as matches on projects funded through the VTrans Municipal Assistance Bureau.
+Valerie reported that a letter was received by Treasury urging local governments to use the funds for expanding the work force, affordable housing and keep families safe.
+We also received an email from VTrans clarifying that ARPA funds can be used as matches on projects funded through the VTrans Municipal Assistance Bureau.
 The Basin Street project would qualify.
 Peeker asked if the Lincoln Road project through VTrans would be eligible.